|Departure Date: 06-07-2019||Status: Open for booking||Price: 620 €||Duration: 8 days|

 Our ride today goes South-West following in the beginning shortly an asphalt road.
 Then continues along a dirt road with possibilities for some trot and canter.
 We pass the small deserted village of Slatina before starting climbing among ferns and pasture land.
 After 3.5 hours in the saddle we reach Chertigrad where we stop for lunch.

 Chertigrad is an ancient fortress built by the Thracians in 4-3-rd century BC.
 There is not much left from the fortress but the place offers stunning views over the Balkan range.
 We arrive in the village of Yamna after another 1.5 hours ride South-West.
+We leave the horses in Yamna village and have a short transfer to Lopian village.
 Dinner and overnight in a guest house.

-Today we are heading to the crest of Central Balkan to join fo the next two days one of the longest European mountain trails Kom-Emine.
-To reach Svishtiplaz Hut there are two different trails passing through old beech forests.
+Today we are heading to the crest of Central Balkan to join for the next two days one of the longest European mountain trails Kom-Emine.
+Stay at Paskal hut for overnight.
+Riding: 6-7 hours

-The nex two days we will spend riding through the Central Balkan National Park thus providing superb view towards the Thracian Plain to the South and the Balkan Mountains to the North.
+The next two days we will spend riding through the Central Balkan National Park thus providing superb view towards the Thracian Plain to the South and the Balkan Mountains to the North.
 Good possibilities for canter crossing the grass highland.
-We follow the waymarking of E-3 at an altitude of 1500-1900 m.
+We follow the way marking of E-3 at an altitude of 1500-1900 m.
 Overnight in Momina Polyana Hut (1640 m.).

 Riding: 5-6 hours